JonJagger/cyber-dojo/readme.txt

    it will assume the language is installed but not working.

 This approach has a flaw: what if two or more files contain '42'.
-This tends to happens for the BDD style testing.
+This tends to happen for the BDD style testing.

 Getting dojos off the VirtualBox TurnKey Linux server
 =====================================================
-From the review dashboard page click the download-zip button.
+From the review dashboard page click the [download-zip] button.

 If you want to do it from within the actual server you will need the username and password info to SSH and SFTP.